christianang/coredns/plugin/kubernetescrd/README.md

   ignored if connecting in-cluster (i.e., the endpoint is not specified).
 * `namespace` **NAMESPACE** only reads `DNSZone` resources from the namespace listed.
 If this option is omitted then it will read from all namespaces.
+  **Note**: It is recommended to limit the namespace (e.g to `kube-system`) because this can be potentially misused.
+It is ideal to keep the level of write access similar to the `coredns` configmap in the `kube-system` namespace.

 ## Ready